Tifarahani/surfs_up/README.md

 the maximum temperatures of 85 (June) and 83 (December) are also remarkable similar. the minimum temperature of 56 (December) and 64 (June) show the greatest variance, and reflects a much lower temperature level in December that may not be conducive to ice cream or surfing.
 However, with standard deviations of 3.25 (June) and 3.74 (December) we would expect a little more variation in the december numbers.

-* Two recommendations for further analysis:
+* Recommendations for further analysis:
  Additional queries that could be run include:

-   1-Precipation difference between June and December to determine is one has more rainy weather.Hence, we need to gain more data from the area to run more queries.
+   *1-Precipation difference between June and December to determine is one has more rainy weather.Hence, we need to gain more data from the area to run more queries.
-   2-Comaparison between weather stations, as we may see higher/lower temperatures and precipitation levels at different locations
+   *2-Comaparison between weather stations, as we may see higher/lower temperatures and precipitation levels at different locations
-   3-Additional data can be gathered such as wave swells and wind condition to have more analystic overview
+   *3-Additional data can be gathered such as wave swells and wind condition to have more analystic overview

 ## Summary
 December and June weather are very similar, although December has a wider range of results, with its high being close to June's but its low well below June's.